NOLab/Webpage/index.md

  - **2022-09-20 New Image:**

 Remember the paper we published in January ?
-Here is an image of the same sample as in figure 5, after more than 18 month in Slowade diamond.
+Here is an image of the same sample as in figure 5, after more than 18 month in Slowade Diamond.
 (Credit: Beatrice Durel)
 ![Image](https://nolab.github.io/Webpage/images/TubAF555SFD.png)

 - **2023-07-03 Welcome Reza**